cockroachdb/docs/v22.1/system-catalogs.md

 - [`pg_extension`](pg-extension.html), a schema catalog with information about CockroachDB extensions.

 {{site.data.alerts.callout_danger}}
 Tables in the system catalogs have varying levels of stability.
 Not all system catalog tables are meant for programmatic purposes.
+For more information, see [API Support Policy](api-support-policy.html).
 {{site.data.alerts.end}}

 To see all of the system catalogs for the [current database](sql-name-resolution.html#current-database), you can use a [`SHOW SCHEMAS`](show-schemas.html) statement: